PGelss/scikit_tt/README.md

 #### 5.3.1 Multidimensional approximation of nonlinear dynamical systems (MANDy)

 MANDy combines the data-driven recovery of dynamical systems with tensor decompositions.
-The methods implemented in [*mandy.py*](scikit_tt/data_driven/mandy.py) can be used for, e.g., the recovery of unknown governing equations from measurement data only.
+It can be used for, e.g., the recovery of unknown governing equations from measurement data only.
 MANDy computes an exact TT decomposition of involved coefficient tensors.
 See [[7](README.md#11-references)] for details.

 #### 5.3.2 Kernel-based MANDy